butchervanity/butchervanity/README.md

 •-————————♡————————-•

+i  like  cuddles  .  .  feel  free  to  cuddle  me  when  you  see  me  :)  i  wont  say  anything  because  im  shy  but  it  makes  me  happy

 if im playing roblox feel free to join from profile (my joins are set to everyone.)

 sometimes i make websites but im really bad at coding

 whenever you think i'm afk feel free to whisper

 if i follow you on here i either wanna be friends or i just rlly like your ponies please don't think anything of it/srs